kdbanman/gump/README.md

 # Gump

-A 3D automata that seems to do neat things
+A 3D automata that seems to do neat things.
+Runs on [Processing](http://processing.org/).

 This was the first thing I ever programmed from the ground up that I feel is truly a composition of my own.
 While the idea may be something I'm proud of,